|"Fantastic travel benefits card for frequent flyers. Offers superior travel perks, for a hefty annual feel."|

 The Platinum Card® from American Express vs Chase Sapphire Reserve℠

-The Chase Sapphire Reserve℠ the perfect card for those who want a mx of luxury benefits and great credit card rewards.
+The Chase Sapphire Reserve℠ is the perfect card for those who want a mix of luxury benefits and great credit card rewards.
 Like The Platinum Card® from American Express, this card gives you access to hundreds of airport lounges throughout the world.
-While it’s not as many as you get through the Amex card, it can still make many flights more enjoyable – especially if you are someone who spends a lot of time at the airport.
-Beyond this, the Chase Sapphire Reserve℠ provides fantastic rewards on travel and dining – a 4.5% rewards rate in each category.
-That is significantly better than what you get through The Platinum Card® from American Express
+While it’s not as many as you get through the Amex card, it can still make many flights more enjoyable.
+Beyond this, the Chase Sapphire Reserve℠ provides fantastic rewards on travel and dining – a 4.5% rewards rate in both categories.
+That is significantly better than what you get through The Platinum Card® from American Express.

 The Platinum Card® from American Express vs Premier Rewards Gold Card from American Express

 The Premier Rewards Gold Card from American Express is a good alternative to those who don’t want to deal with a $550 annual fee.
 This card is significantly more affordable, charging just $195 per year ($0 intro annual fee for the first year).
 By paying less, you give up certain benefits, like airport lounge access.
-In return you get significantly better rewards on your everyday purchases.
+If you just want a good American Express charge card to earn Membership Rewards points with, this is a good choice.
 The card awards 3 membership reward points per dollar for airfare purchased directly from airline, and 2 points per dollar at U.S. restaurants and U.S. supermarkets.